akoenig/prisma-kubernetes-deployment/readme.md

 Select `Create` for actually creating the disk.

 <InfoBox>

 To keep things simple, we created the disk above manually.
-You can automate that process by provision a disk via [Terraform](https://www.terraform.io/) as well, but this is out of the scope of this tutorial.
+You can automate that process by provisioning a disk via [Terraform](https://www.terraform.io/) as well, but this is out of the scope of this tutorial.

 </InfoBox>

 ### 3.1 Deploying the Pod

 Now where we have our disk for the database, it is time to create the actual deployment definition of our MySQL instance.
 A short reminder: Kubernetes comes with the primitives of `Pods` and `ReplicationControllers`.

 A `Pod` is like a "virtual machine" in which a containerized application runs.
 It gets an own internal IP address and (if configured) disks attached to it.
 The `ReplicationController` is responsible for scheduling your `Pod` on cluster nodes and ensuring that they are running and scaled as configured.

 In older releases of Kubernetes it was necessary to configure those separately.
 In recent versions, there is a new definition resource, called `Deployment`.
-In such a configuration you define, what kind of container image you want to use, how much replicas should be run and, for our case, which disk should be mounted.
+In such a configuration you define what kind of container image you want to use, how much replicas should be run and, in our case, which disk should be mounted.

 The deployment definition of our MySQL database looks like: